rmwenzel/ames_house_prices/process/index.md

 ![png]({{site.baseurl}}/assets/images/process_42_0.png)

-Kagglers seem to frequently conclude that the outliers are the house with overall quality 4 but a sale price of more than \\$250,000, and the two houses with more than 4500 sq ft of general living area but sale prices less than \\$300,000.

-Whether this is well-justified, and how much it's an example of groupthink, is a matter for debate.
-But it seems to regularly improve the predictive capability of models, so we'll follow suit.
+Kagglers seem to frequently conclude that the outliers are the house with overall quality 4 but a sale price of more than $250,000, and the two houses with more than 4500 sq ft of general living area but sale prices less than $300,000.
+Since it seems to regularly improve the predictive capability of models, so we'll follow suit.

 ```python